MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-use-dispatcher.md

 Please review your dispatch model in ..\Summary.html
 ```

-### Register and trigger your new dispatch endpoint in code
+### C. Register and trigger your new dispatch endpoint in code
 The following steps will require you to add code that registers your new dispatch endpoint and trigger it everytime a user's utterance matches intent.
 We are using the [following sample](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/14.nlp-with-dispatch) provided by Microsoft Bot Framework team.

-  1. Update appsettings.json in your dispatcher app to include the new endpoint for Virtual agent
+####  1. Update `appsettings.json` in your dispatcher app to include the new endpoint for Virtual agent

 ```csharp
 {